walbuc/projectcodeigniter/README.md

-<<<<<<< HEAD
 ## Introduction

 CodeIgniter Bootstrap kick starts the development process of the web development process by including Twitter Bootstrap into CodeIgniter.
 It also includes certain libraries such as AWS and Facebook in-case you are developing applications requiring those SDKs.
 So stop writing the same code over again and start working on your idea.

-CodeIgniter Bootstrap follows the path where it lazy loads libraries.
-Though the project footprint may be large, the memory footprint will still be extremely light.
-Try not to autoload libraries as it does not follow the CodeIgniter convention (though some libraries do make sense to autoload).

 ## Installation